Sean Condell: Florida Man Avoids Death Penalty For Killing Mother, Son Execution-Style At Spider-Man Party

 Carla and Chaquone were executed so they could not identify the thieves to police.
 The little boy was shot dead while he was wearing his Spider-Man costume for his birthday party.
 Sisters Shantara and Ann Maynard, along with Shantara’s two children, were also shot at point-blank range in the head by Condell’s partner, Jose Estache, but they somehow survived their horrific wounds.

 “One can only imagine this child wished he possessed the powers of Spider-Man as he donned his cape to stop the terror you brought.
 But alas, he could not,” Circuit Judge Ellen Sue Venzer told Condell.
 “His mother — a real superhero — showed courage when she attempted to shield her child from the hail of gunfire.
 She too was unable to defend against the evil.
-Your evil, Mr. Condell.
+You’re evil, Mr. Condell.
 I hope you ponder your senseless crimes as you wait for death to take you out of prison.”

 The judge sentenced Condell to six consecutive life terms behind bars.
-The three other thieves — Rayon Samuels, Bjon Lee and Damian Lewis — plead guilty to second-degree murder and received 20-year prison sentences.
+The three other thieves — Rayon Samuels, Bjon Lee, and Damian Lewis — pled guilty to second-degree murder and received 20-year prison sentences.
 Samuels, the getaway driver, and Lee testified against Condell during the two-week trial.

 Condell originally faced the death penalty when the trial started back in April.
 Jurors did convict the Florida man of first-degree, but “they did not find he possessed a weapon during the crime, forcing prosecutors to abandon their efforts to put him to death.”